andrehertwig/admintool/README.md

 This way it will be much easier to apply a custom layout.

 ### Template resolution
-The Thymeleaf templates will be fetched in the *admintool* folder of the configured template folder. e.g. if configured Thymeleaf root template folder is *templates* all custom (admintool-)templates should be placed within:
+The Thymeleaf templates will be fetched from the *admintool* folder of the configured template folder. e.g. if configured Thymeleaf root template folder is *templates* all custom (admintool-)templates should be placed within:
 `/src/main/resources/templates/admintool/`
 Commonly provided admin-tools modules will have the following structure